Scott's Homage To the Motorjet (a.k.a. Afterburning Ducted Fan)

 Info covering historical motorjets and my own homemade versions

-Links to other motorjet pages
+Links to other motorjet pages and images

 A motorjet is not a turbojet, pulsejet, nor ramjet--it’s yet another form of jet engine first thought up by Rene Lorin.
 Figure A, above, shows his unique 1908 motorjet in which piston compression ignition in a reciprocating engine was directly used to form a thrust reaction jet.
 No power was tapped off the crankshaft at all in his very unusual first motorjet design: he intended such devices to be attached directly the the wings of airplanes.
 By late 1910, Henri Coanda flew and and crashed a biplane powered by a motorjet.
 Although it is debated, this seems to have been the very first piloted airplane flight of utilizing jet thrust in history.
 Coanda's motorjet incorporated a 50 hp internal combustion engine driving a compressor through a gear box at 4000 rpm.
 A variable iris ahead of the compressor regulated the flow of air.
 Airflow proceeded through a ring of combustion chambers to finally be ejected with a force of 220 kg.
 In all, Coanda's motorjet produced half the thrust of Heinkel's HE 178 which flew decades later.